sachinjaiswal111/pearls/README.md

+#Pearls

+Pearls is an B2C e-commerce store designed by Sachin [https://github.com/sachinjaiswal111] and Srijan [https://github.com/thesrijankumat] together as an web app as per the request of client

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.